brentvatne/react-native-debug-stylesheet/README.md

 var StyleSheet = require('react-native-debug-stylesheet').Backgrounds;
 ```

+### Customize

-Or if you'd rather make your own debug stylesheet:
+If you'd rather make your own debug stylesheet than use the default
+border/background color options, you can do this easily too.

 ```javascript
 var { createDebugStylesheet, randomHexColor } = require('react-native-debug-stylesheet');